sijmenw/IBS-python-for-data-science/README.md

 This repository contains the homework and other course material for each of the lessons during the summer school.

-Homework is due the Monday before the next lesson at 12:00 and should be handed in by sending the completed notebooks directly to one of the teachers using the IBS Academy slack channel.
+Homework is due the Monday before the next lesson at 12:00 and should be handed in by sending the completed notebooks directly to one of the teachers using the IBS Academy Slack.

 Make sure you save the notebook **with** the output, **do not** clear your output before saving.